-Table 2 shows the results from crude estimates of PS method and NB regression.
+Table 3 shows the results from crude estimates of PS method and NB regression.
 From the PS method, we found the crude (only type of delivery variable in the model) model had significantly higher 1.60 (95% confidence interval (CI): 1.30-1.97) and risk ratios (RR) for the C-section were 1.11 (95% CI: 1.01-1.23) for MICS and BDHS, respectively.
-Similarly, the crude estimates from the NB regression analysis showed that the risk ratio (RR) for the C-section was 1.06 (95% CI: 1.02-1.09) for MICS and 1.08 (CI: 0.97-1.19) for BDHS, respectively, which indicates that children were born in C-section to compare to the vaginal delivery were at increased risk for developing childhood disease.
+Similarly, the crude estimates from the NB regression analysis showed that the risk ratio (RR) for the C-section was 1.06 (95% CI: 1.02-1.09) for MICS and 1.08 (CI: 0.97-1.19) for BDHS, respectively, which indicates that children were born in C-section compared with the vaginal delivery were at increased risk for developing childhood disease.
 However, the association was not statistically significant in the crude model (p-value=0.159) for BDHS data but significant for MICS data (crude p-value=0.001).

-This result is also similar to the S1 table.
-Hence, both methods and both data showed similar conclusions.
+This result is also similar to the S1 table?.
+Hence, both methods and both data showed similarity in results with different extents.